Contents - Index

 will return the value of h1 corresponding to known temperature and pressure, T1 and P1.
 If, however, the value of h1 is known, but T1 is unknown, the same equation will return the appropriate value of the temperature.
 Alternatively, the temperature could be found by:

 T1 = TEMPERATURE(Steam,h=h1,P=P1)

 The latter method is preferable in that the iterative calculations implemented for steam are less likely to have convergence difficulty.

-Note that there are three Procedures that return multiple properties in one EES statement.
+Note that there are four built-in property Procedures that return multiple properties in one EES statement.

 *IDEALGASTHERMOPROPS returns all of the thermodynamic properties for an ideal gas given any two

 *IDEALGASMIXTUREPROPS returns thermodynamic and transport properties for mixtures of ideal gases.